 Just down the coast from Haeundae Beach, these two areas have become two of the most prestigious areas to live and work in the entire city.
 Both are located just two metro stops away from each other.

 Centum City has become a hub of both commerce and entertainment.
-While living in high-rise apartments, residents can take a short walk to Shinsaegae Department Store, the Busan Museum of Art, the Busan Exhibition and Convention Center, the Busan Cinema Center, and other attractions.
+While living in high-rise apartments, residents can take a short walk to the Shinsegae Department Store, the Busan Museum of Art, the Busan Exhibition and Convention Center, the Busan Cinema Center, and other attractions.

-Marine City is a collection of high-rise luxury apartments on the coast near the mouth of the Suyeong River with its own set of shops, parks, and restaurants.
+Marine City is a collection of high-rise luxury apartments on the coast near the mouth of the Suyeong River with its set of shops, parks, and restaurants.
 It's a small community unto itself.

-Gwangan has become one of the most popular gathering spots for foreigners.
-Gwangalli Beach, with its iconic view of the Diamond Bridge, is a popular hangout among both Koreans and expats, day or night.
+Gwangan-dong has become one of the most popular gathering spots for foreigners and locals alike, while nearby Gwangalli Beach offers iconic views of the Diamond Bridge.

 The beach features many seaside cafés and restaurants for residents to enjoy.
-The number of affordable housing options have increased considerably as more apartment buildings are continually being constructed and renovated.
+The number of affordable housing options has increased considerably as more apartment buildings are constructed and renovated.
 While not as trendy as the more upscale areas of the city, there are several expat bars in the area.
-Cheaper accommodation and many entertainment options make this a popular area for younger expats.
+Cheaper accommodation and many entertainment options make this a sought-after area for younger expats.

 Pusan National University

 The downtown area of Busan is a convenient central area with access to any part of the city.
-Located at the junction of Metro Lines 1 and 2, people living in Seomyeon will discover the commute around Busan to be easy.
+Located at the junction of Metro Lines 1 and 2, people living in Seomyeon will find the commute around Busan simple.

-While businesses in this area don’t specifically cater to foreign patrons as much as more tourist-friendly parts of the city, the area still offers plenty of options for food and shopping.
-In particular, Jeonpo Café Street has many food and drink options and has become a trendy gathering spot.
+While businesses in this area don't specifically cater to foreign patrons as much as more tourist-friendly parts of the city, the area still offers plenty of options for food and shopping.
+In particular, Jeonpo Café Street has plenty of food and drink options and has become a trendy gathering spot.

 There are also many affordable apartment options.
 Residents living in this area would be just one metro stop away from the Busan Citizens Park, the Dream Theater, and the Busan International Finance Center.